 Book Synopsis

 Over the past decade, Camonghne Felix has been at the center of American politics, working in strategy, communications, and as a speechwriter.
 Throughout it all, she has maintained her unwavering belief in language's foundational revolutionary potential, outside of its deployment for legislative and political ends.
-In this groundbreaking work of nonfiction, she argues that Black radical poetic traditions can model a new ethical code and overcome entrenched structures of patriarchy and paternalism, inventing a new form that examines the historical and legislative, and the personal and poetic.
+In this groundbreaking work of nonfiction, she argues that Black radical poetic traditions model an ethical code and overcome entrenched structures of patriarchy and paternalism, inventing a new form that examines the historical and legislative, and the personal and poetic.

 Felix draws on stories from her life in campaigns and the decisions she has had to make: preparing speeches for candidates, responding to harassment, recruiting staff.
 She recounts her moving personal history--accompanying her mother, a lawyer, to court, and her father, a participant in the Grenadian revolution of 1983, to protests--as well as her coming-of-age being schooled in a wider tradition of Black radical thinkers, from Gwendolyn Brooks to Audre Lorde.

-Let the Poets Govern encourages us to hold ourselves to the standards of our highest ideals and embraces our shared humanity.
+Through rupture, rhythm, and a refusal of politics as usual, Let the Poets Govern encourages us to hold ourselves to the standards of our highest ideals and embraces our shared humanity.

 About the Author

-Dimensions (Overall): 8.25 Inches (H) x 5.5 Inches (W)
+Dimensions (Overall): 8.25 Inches (H) x 5.5 Inches (W) x .59 Inches (D)

 Weight: 1.25 Pounds